 which is to say that the initially localized test particle spreads with a constant velocity a.
 In order that the result be frame independent, a = c, and one has the results of quantum mechanics.
 At the beginning of this derivation it was given that the particle had an initial welldefined position and also momentum.
-If for the benefit of quantum mechanics we had specified a particle with a definite position, but with a momentum distribution, one would have obtained the same result but with the difference of having a different distribution D_1 due to the In the preceding, we have made use of various equations.
+If for the benefit of quantum mechanics we had specified a particle with a definite position, but with a momentum distribution, one would have obtained the same result but with the difference of having a different distribution D_1 due to the uncertainty of the direction of propagation of the particle.

+In the preceding, we have made use of various equations.
 It is then appropriate to say a few words about what equations mean in a stochastic space-time.